What Really Kills Electronics, Water or Corrosion?

-The inside of every device has traces (wired connections between your devices components) made of copper, which carry the electrical currents that power your phones, tablets, smart watches or other device.
+The inside of every device has traces (wired connections between your device’s components) made of copper, which carry the electrical currents that power your phones, tablets, smart watches or other devices.
 When you expose those electronics to a liquid with electrolytes, it starts an instant flow of electricity between the traces.
-This wears down the original traces, or creates new traces that shouldn’t exist.
+This wears down the original traces or creates new traces that shouldn’t exist.
 The wear down is the pull off of copper oxide, which you see in the form of green build up, similar to what you might find on a car battery connection.

 There are two main types of corrosion that cause a device to fail.

 1. Galvanic Corrosion: This is where the electrolytes in a liquid pull off enough copper oxide to break a trace and stop feeding electricity to the right locations.

 2. Dendritic Corrosion: This form of corrosion occurs between two traces, pulling the copper out of one trace and creating an entirely new one.

 Dendritic corrosion is more complex in nature than galvanic as the reaction itself is actually capable of rerouting a connection.
 Since a newly formed connection no longer pulls from the right trace source, a device stops working altogether or certain functionality is lost.
 This is often the case in battery failure.
 You may have experienced this type of deterioration if you’ve got your device wet.
 While it doesn’t fail instantly after exposure, over time the battery slowly loses charging capability.
 Eventually, it will die completely as the device will not being able to pull enough power from the new trace.